 - Select the date range for the query.
 You can search up to 31 days at a time, up to 6 months prior to today.
 Click the calendar icon to open a pop-up calendar and select a date, then click Go.

 Note: The date range defaults to the last two weeks.
-After you select a different date range, the selected date range is used until you log out.
+If you select a different date range, the selected date range is used until you log out.

 - Summary Table